Meet the Manchester Histories Team

 Karen Shannon, Chief Executive

-community groups and cultural organisations across Greater Manchester, details
+community groups and cultural organisations to tell the stories of people and places across Greater Manchester.

 Charlie Booth, Community Engagement Manager

 Charlie manages the community engagement programmes for Manchester Histories, which includes the recruitment and ongoing learning and development of our volunteers, and work with communities.

 Dr Kostas Arvanitis is a Senior Lecturer at the Institute for Cultural Practices, University of Manchester.
 He teaches in the MA Art Gallery and Museum Studies and his research interests cross the fields of museology, archaeology, cultural heritage, and digital media.
 His expertise lies in the area of Digital Heritage, which includes the theory and practice of digital technology in museums, art galleries and heritage sites.
 Kostas works with arts and heritage organisations in developing partnerships and projects around the use of digital and social media for purposes of curation, interpretation and audience engagement

 Hannah Barker is a historian of industrial revolution England, and the north of England in particular.
 She is Professor of British History at the University of Manchester and a Historical Advisor for the National Trust at Quarry Bank Mill.

 Rob is a Commercial Leader with Laing O’Rourke in Manchester and has more years’ experience of commercial and financial management than you could shake a stick at.
 He is a Fellow of the Royal Institution of Chartered Surveyors and a Governor at St Barnabas C of E Primary Academy.
 In and out of work Rob gets excited by music, people, numbers and technology.